riturajratan/tech-blog.maddyzone.com/_posts/2014-08-05-learn-complete-angularjs-5-steps-step-2-5.md

 SO it is all About module controller and $scope .

-Soon i will write my next article R**ole of Directive in AngularJS.**
+so see  my next article **[Role of Directive in AngularJS](http://maddyzone.com/angularjs/javascript/learn-complete-angularjs-5-steps-step-3-5).**

 The Demo repository is available on Git [https://github.com/riturajratan/learn-complete-angularjs-in-5-steps](https://github.com/riturajratan/learn-complete-angularjs-in-5-steps).